Learn which college extracurricular activities might be overrated for your college application and which ones to prioritize instead.

 When done right, extracurriculars can help you stand out, giving insight into your unique personality and what you'll contribute to the campus community.
 Highlighting activities that demonstrate your commitment, leadership, and interests can set you apart from other applicants who have similar academic profiles.

-Marching band, like sports, requires a significant time commitment, often involving hours of practice and competition.
-While it can foster teamwork and discipline, it won’t necessarily help you stand out unless you’re a standout musician or hold a leadership role.
-Many students participate in band, and for most, it’s not an activity that will greatly boost a college application unless you’re planning to continue with music in college.
-If band is something you’re passionate about and you’ve taken on significant responsibility, include it.
+Marching band, like sports, requires a significant time commitment.
+While it can foster teamwork and discipline, it won't necessarily help you stand out unless you're a standout musician or hold a leadership role.
+If band is something you're passionate about and you've taken on significant responsibility, include it.
 Otherwise, your time might be better spent on other endeavors.

-Leadership programs like the National Youth Leadership Forum or National Student Leadership Conference might sound impressive, but they’re often more about networking and less about genuine leadership.
+Leadership programs like the National Youth Leadership Forum might sound impressive, but they're often more about networking and less about genuine leadership.
 These programs come with high costs, and admissions officers are aware of this.
-They know that participation in such events doesn’t necessarily reflect leadership skills or initiative.
-If you’re passionate about leadership, focus on tangible projects or roles where you’ve made an impact rather than relying on the prestige of these programs.
+They know that participation doesn't necessarily reflect leadership skills or initiative.
+Focus on tangible projects where you've made an impact instead.

-Working on the yearbook or school newspaper can be a fun way to get involved in school life, but like the activities above, it’s not going to make a huge difference on your college application unless you hold a significant leadership role or have made a notable contribution.
-Many students participate in these activities, and simply being a member doesn’t necessarily set you apart.
-If you’re passionate about writing or photography and have taken on major editorial responsibilities, it could be worth including, but for most students, yearbook or newspaper involvement won’t be a game-changer in the eyes of admissions officers.
+Working on the yearbook or school newspaper can be fun, but it's not going to make a huge difference unless you hold a significant leadership role or have made a notable contribution.
+If you're passionate about writing or photography and have taken on major editorial responsibilities, it could be worth including, but for most students, it won't be a game-changer.

 You can list up to ten activities on the Common App, but there's no need to fill every spot if it doesn't reflect who you are.

-If you feel like you’re lacking enough activities, think creatively.
+If you feel like you're lacking enough activities, think creatively.
 Many students overlook personal hobbies or side projects that could count as extracurriculars.
+Did you build your own computer?
+Teach yourself a language?
+Create digital art?
+Even seemingly small interests can showcase dedication and personal interest.

+The order of your activities matters.
+Admissions officers might only skim your list, so your most impactful, meaningful activities should come first.
 Start with the ones that required the most time and effort, or that had the biggest impact on your school or community.
-Activities that reflect leadership, commitment, and passion should be listed at the top, as these will catch the eye of admissions officers who are reviewing hundreds of applications.
+Activities that reflect leadership, commitment, and passion should be listed at the top.